-This drug is a relatively old class of drugs that were first developed by Germanys’ Bayer Laboratories in the 1860s and were widely used during the 1960s and 70s to treat a wide variety of conditions, including sleep and seizure disorders, anxiety, and migraine headaches.
+Barbiturates are a relatively old class of drugs that were first developed by Germany’s Bayer Laboratories in the 1860s and were widely used during the 1960s and 70s to treat a wide variety of conditions, including sleep and seizure disorders, anxiety, and migraine headaches.

 - It is also occasionally prescribed to people who suffer from anxiety, and in specific cases to help control withdrawal symptoms and regulate brain activity in dependent users.

 Recent statistics from England and Wales shows that deaths linked to this drug dropped significantly from 2000 to 2010 when compared to the previous decade, however, these numbers rose again from 2011 to 2016.

 Despite the fact they have been largely replaced by benzodiazepines among both medical and recreational users, barbiturate use continues to be linked to numerous overdose incidents each year, and they have played a role in the deaths of numerous musicians and celebrities.

 Jimi Hendrix died in 1970 at the age of 27 from asphyxiation caused by intoxication induced by the sedative Vesparax.
 Reports indicate Hendrix may have consumed up to nine Vesparax tablets on the day of his death, or the equivalent of 18 times the therapeutic dose.

 Like Hendrix, Marilyn Monroe’s sudden death in 1962 was also caused by Pentobarbital – the same drug that actress Margaux Hemingway used to commit suicide in 1996.

-The difference between a therapeutic dose and an overdose is minimal, and regular users often require progressively larger doses in order to achieve the desired effects.
+The difference between a therapeutic dose and an overdose is slight, and regular users often require progressively larger doses in order to achieve the desired effects because they build a tolerance to the drug.

 - Slowed heart rate